lady-bluecopper/ReSuM/ReadMe.md

     * funcs: space-separated list of numbers of weight sets to test.
 The code will run once for each number of sets.
     * disp: dispersion value, as indicated in the name of the weight file.
     * multirun: number of runs for each configuration of the parameters.
+    * maxSize: threshold on the size of the patterns to mine.
+A pattern will not be expanded if its size reaches this threshold.
+    * weightFileSize: number of lines of the file containing the weights of the graph.
  * Dataset-related settings:
-    * Dataset names: filenames of the datasets to test.
+    * Dataset names: file names of the datasets to test.
     * Default values: comma-separated list of default values and information about the graph, i.e., default frequency threshold, default relevance threshold, is-directed, num of buckets to use in the clustering step, has-labels-on-the-nodes
     * Frequencies: comma-separated list of frequency thresholds to test
     * Experimental flags: test to perform among (1) test many frequency thresholds, (2) test many relevance thresholds, (3) test many scoring functions, (4) compute clustering, (5) run ReSuM-approximate.